yaksas443/breakthecloud.github.io/index.md

 - [Exfiltrating data by transfering it to the cloud with Azcopy](https://m365internals.com/2021/06/11/exfiltrating-data-by-transfering-it-to-the-cloud-with-azcopy/) - Using Azure Storage accounts for data exfiltration
 - [Everything about Service Principals, Applications, and API Permissions](https://m365internals.com/2021/07/24/everything-about-service-principals-applications-and-api-permissions/) - As the title says.
 - [Malicious Azure AD Application Registrations](https://www.lares.com/blog/malicious-azure-ad-application-registrations/) - Using Azure Apps to grab OAuth token via phishing
+- [Azure SAS Tokens for Web Application Penetration Testers](https://www.netspi.com/blog/technical/web-application-penetration-testing/azure-sas-tokens/) - Describes the anatomy of a Shared Access Signature (SAS) token and ways to exploit SAS tokens with weak permissions.

 ## Blogs